vanHeemstraPublications/dev-to/articles/panic_room_home_assistant_series/panic-room-home-assistant-episode-03.md

 organization: "the-software-s-journey"
 ---

-# 🔐 Building the Panic Room (Installing HAOS in Parallels)
+# 🔐 Panic Room — Episode 3: Building the Panic Room (Installing HAOS in Parallels)

 > *"It took them three months to build this room."*
 > — Burnham, Panic Room.